SUIT: Knowledge Editing with Subspace-Aware Key-Value Mappings: Related Work

 \section{Related Work}

-\paragraph{Knowledge Editing} Knowledge editing methods can be broadly categorized into three paradigms. \emph{Memory-based approaches} preserve the original model by storing edited knowledge externally and retrieving it during inference \citep{mitchell2022fastmodeleditingscale, hartvigsen2023aginggracelifelongmodel}. \emph{Meta-learning approaches} employ auxiliary networks to learn weight updates that are subsequently applied to the base model for efficient editing \citep{mitchell2022fastmodeleditingscale,decao2021editingfactualknowledgelanguage}.
-Finally, \emph{Locate-Then-Edit approaches} identify knowledge-relevant parameters within the model and directly modify them to achieve targeted updates \citep{meng2023locatingeditingfactualassociations, meng2023memit}. \paragraph{Linear Representation Hypothesis} The \emph{Linear Representation Hypothesis} posits that the hidden states of language models are a linear combination of semantic features, with each feature occupying a distinct subspace \citep{elhage2022toymodelssuperposition, mikolov2013efficientestimationwordrepresentations, park2024linearrepresentationhypothesisgeometry}.
+\paragraph{Knowledge Editing} Knowledge editing methods can be broadly categorized into three paradigms. \emph{Memory-based approaches} preserve the original model by storing edited knowledge externally and retrieving it during inference \citep{mitchell2022memory, hartvigsen2023aginggracelifelongmodel}.
+This design avoids direct interference with the base model, but growing edits increase memory and retrieval overhead, limiting scalability. \emph{Meta-learning approaches} train hyper-networks to generate weight updates for efficient editing \citep{mitchell2022fastmodeleditingscale,decao2021editingfactualknowledgelanguage}.
+However, they often generalize poorly to diverse edit distributions or large-scale sequential edits.
+Finally, \emph{locate-then-edit approaches} identify parameters to update and directly modify model weights, while restricting updates to parameters associated with factual associations in language models \citep{meng2023locatingeditingfactualassociations,meng2023memit, fang2025alphaedit}.
+This makes them effective for sequential and large-scale editing while preserving overall model performance~\citep{wang2024knowledgeeditinglargelanguage}, providing a practical foundation for continual knowledge editing.
+Accordingly, SUIT is designed as a method in this paradigm.

+\paragraph{Linear Representation Hypothesis} The \emph{Linear Representation Hypothesis} posits that the hidden states of language models are a linear combination of interpretable features, with each feature occupying a distinct subspace \citep{elhage2022toymodelssuperposition, mikolov2013efficientestimationwordrepresentations, park2024linearrepresentationhypothesisgeometry}.
 Indeed, numerous studies have empirically demonstrated this hypothesis, showing that a variety of features—such as syntax, position, and factual knowledge, among others—can be identified within specific, decomposable subspaces or directions \citep{huben2024sparse, 10.1145/3571730, huang-etal-2024-ravel}.
+We apply this perspective to knowledge editing, decomposing key and value vectors into features relevant and irrelevant to the specific edit and confining edits within the identified subspaces.